Note: The following article is for U.S.-based organizations. International organizations seeking grants should click here.

-Foundation Directory Online (FDO) is Foundation Center's searchable database that provides an unsurpassed level of comprehensive and accurate information on grantmakers and their grants.
+The best way to research grant prospects is with Foundation Directory Online (FDO).
+Foundation Center's searchable database gives you the most comprehensive and accurate information you can find on grantmakers and their grants.
 You can search based on subject area, geography, grantmaker type, trustee names, and many other search fields.
 See a sample record.

-To use it from your own computer, you can choose from two subscription plans that you can renew by the month or year.
-You can also use it for free at one of our 400+ Funding Information Network locations worldwide.
+Use FDO on your own computer by choosing from two subscription plans, depending on the depth of information you need.
+You can also use FDO for free at one of our 400+ Funding Information Network locations worldwide.

 We also offer these free online resources for finding grants: